 Unlike donation-based crowdfunding, when you commit money to a company on Republic you receive a security.

 Having hundreds or thousands of shareholders can slow a company down.
-When you receive a Crowd Safe you'll get the same financial outcome as a shareholder but with fewer voting and information rights.
+If a Crowd SAFE converts, you will get the same financial outcome as a shareholder, but without the voting and information rights; this allows a startup to operate more efficiently.

 Republic does not verify information provided by companies on this Portal and makes no assurance as to the completeness or accuracy of any such information.
 Additional information about companies fundraising on the Portal can be found by searching the EDGAR database.